chipsalliance/caliptra-sw/runtime/README.md

 ### CM_CLEAR

-The entire contents of the CM storage is wiped.
+The entire contents of the CMK storage is wiped.
+All known keys will be invalidated.

 Command Code: `0x434D_434C` ("CMCL")